Timeslip (1955 film)

-Timeslip (known as The Atomic Man in the United States) is a 1955 British black-and-white science fiction film directed by Ken Hughes and starring Gene Nelson and Faith Domergue.
-Produced by Alec C. Snowden, it is based on a script by Charles Eric Maine, who also wrote Spaceways.
+Timeslip (U.S. title The Atomic Man) is a 1955 British black-and-white science fiction film directed by Ken Hughes and starring Gene Nelson and Faith Domergue.
+Produced by Alec C. Snowden, it was written by Charles Eric Maine.

 In the UK, the film was distributed by Anglo-Amalgamated.
 In 1956 the film was shortened from 93 minutes to 76 minutes and distributed in the U.S. by Allied Artists Pictures in some areas as a double feature with Invasion of the Body Snatchers.

 Plot

 An injured man is pulled from the Thames.
 He has been shot in the back and is barely alive.
 The science correspondent of an illustrated magazine recognises him as a nuclear physicist.
 But the physicist is found alive and well and working at his laboratory.
 When the injured man is photographed, his pictures show a strange glow surrounding him, and when he recovers enough to be questioned, his answers make no sense.
 It transpires that his perception of time is 7.5 seconds ahead of that of his interrogator, to the extent that he answers questions just before they are asked.

 The correspondent and his photographer girlfriend try to solve the puzzle, and in doing so uncover international industrial espionage and a terrible threat to the atomic research institute.